tonsky/FiraCode/googlefonts-qa/notes/QA-notes.md

 - [ ] explore to find why this would be happening ...
   - Encode Sans gets an OS/2 usWeightClass of `100`, matching its default instance.

+**Solution**
+- Custom Parameters of `Axis Location` needed to be set in source masters (https://github.com/googlei18n/fontmake/issues/540)

 ======================================================================================